 As thousands of alumni already know, Swarthmore Books Groups can be great fun and a terrific way to exercise your postgraduation brain and meet people in your area!

-Many book groups, like those in Washington, D.C., Boston, and New York, have been around for many years and yet are as fresh and new as the books they choose to read and discuss, as well as the ideas that fellow alumni, parents, and friends bring to the discussion.
+Many book groups, like those in Washington, D.C., Boston, New York, Seattle, and the North Carolina Triangle, have been around for many years and yet are as fresh and new as the books they choose to read and discuss, as well as the ideas that fellow alumni, parents, and friends bring to the discussion.